 On the flip side Interserve’s administration may present an appropriate opportunity to consider your outsourcing arrangements as a whole.

-In addition, it is unclear at present what the pre-pack will actually mean.
+It is unclear at present what the pre-pack will actually mean.
 We will need to wait and see whether the new lender owners are committed to running an outsourcing company in the longer term.
 This raises questions about the service which customers will receive.

 Whilst services will need to continue, public bodies need to be conscious of possible liabilities that may be incurred and be ever mindful of their duties and procurement rules.